gro-ove/js-ext/README.md

 		}
 	}

-	static class Previous {
-		public var value = 'valueFromPrevious';

-		public staticMethod ()
-			return 'Hello from Previous';
-	}

-	{
 	console.log (new Child () instanceof Parent);
-	}

 #### 3. Build-in string formatting
 ###### NEW

 	/*
-		Transforming to concatenation.
+		Will be transformed to concatenation.
 	*/

 	console.log ('Something: %0, "%1", (%2), \'%3\'.' (a, b, c, d));

 #### 4. Shorter ways to write

 	[ 1 ..
-10 ] 				 	// array with elements from 1 to 10
+10 ] 				 	// Array with elements from 1 to 10.
-		.map (lambda arg * 2) 	  	// shorter way to create anonymous function .concat (lambda (a, b){     // lambdas can have arguments and body ... 					// operator from perl
+		.map (lambda arg * 2) 	  	// Shorter way to create anonymous function.
+		.concat (lambda (a, b){     // Lambdas can have arguments and body.
+			... 					// Operator from Perl.
 		});

-	function sqr (v)				// functions can contain only one statement v * v;
+	function sqr (v)				// Functions can contain only one statement. v * v;

-	function test (a = 100, b){		// and can have default values of arguments
+	function test (a = 100, b){		// And can have default values of arguments.

-		try 						// in my view, it is convenient throw new Error (); 	// but use it carefully
+		try 						// In my opinion, it is convenient, throw new Error (); 	// but use it carefully.

-		try 						// that one is better
+		try 						// This one is better.
 			throw new Error ();
 		catch
 			console.log (e);

 	}

-	for (var k, v in { 				// and new loops
+	for (var k, v in { 				// And new loops.
-			a: 	1,
+			a: 	1 					// Objects and arrays could be initialized without commas.
-			b: 	2,
+			b: 	2
-			c: 	3,
+			c: 	3
 			d: 	4
 		})
 		console.log (key + ' → ' + value);